bgoonz/docs-collection/github/github/authenticating-to-github/keeping-your-account-and-data-secure/index.md

 ---
 title: Keeping your account and data secure
-intro: 'To protect your personal information, you should keep both your {% data variables.product.product_name %} account and any associated data secure.'
+intro: "To protect your personal information, you should keep both your {% data variables.product.product_name %} account and any associated data secure."
 redirect_from:
   - /articles/keeping-your-account-and-data-secure
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Identity
   - Access management